-Back-facing cannot be always performed with the same strategy.
+Back spotfacing cannot be always performed with the same strategy.
 In fact, it is necessary to choose the most suitable tool according to the ratio between the diameter of the hole and its length.

 This type of tool allows you to enter a hole from the front and perform a facing machining with a calibrated diameter on the opposite face of the piece.
 The tool is single-edged and can be in solid carbide or mechanically fixed.

-Interchangeable blade counterbore
+Interchangeable blades counterbore

 This type of tool has no length limits, as the shaft can be guided into the hole by a guide bush.
 It is a strategy often used in the machining of large counterbores due to the low cost of this technology.

 For this type of tools Gaspari Utensili has developed a catalog of special products obtained from semi-finished products ready in stock.
-This allows you to request a special counterbore with interchangeable blades, specific for your counterbore, with reduced delivery times.
+This allows you to request a special counterbore with interchangeable blades, specific for your counterboring work, with reduced delivery times.
 You can find the corresponding catalog in the download section of the site.